What is the best flooring for bathroom?

 What Floors to Avoid?

-In wet and damp bathrooms, you need to avoid carpets.
+In wet and damp bathroom, you need to avoid carpets.
 Carpets retain moisture for quite a while.
 It dries out very slowly, which promotes bacterial and germ growth.

 Not to mention that the surface of the floor tends to trap any debris and spills, which can make the floor unhygienic and unhealthy.